Development Grants

 Greater Opportunities for Affordable Living (GOAL)

 The GOAL program provides grants, federal tax credits and zero-interest federal loans to developers and project sponsors who build affordable rental housing for low- to moderate-income families and seniors.
 The program is open to for-profit corporations, nonprofit agencies and regional housing authorities.
-The following three programs fit under the GOAL umbrella.
+The following four main programs fit under the GOAL umbrella are HOME, Low Income Housing Tax Credits, National Housing Trust Fund, and Senior Citizens Housing Development Fund.

 HOME Investment Partnership Act